-Dupaco members now have one more tool to help them boost their credit, enabling them to pay less and save more.
+As a Dupaco member, you now have one more tool to help you boost your credit, enabling you to pay less and save more.

-Members, however, might find some variances in their credit scores.
-Slade says that’s because data is collected from three major credit reporting agencies—Equifax, Transunion and Experian.
-And lenders use their own scoring models, depending on the type of business they do.
+Your credit and payment data is collected from three major credit reporting agencies—Equifax, Transunion and Experian.
+Lenders use their own scoring models, depending on the type of business they do.
 Each model weighs credit factors differently to generate consumers’ credit scores.

-“If you take all of that into consideration, you can see how someone might get a different score from two different credit reports pulled the same day,” Slade says.
+“If you take all of that into consideration, you can see how someone might get a different score from two different credit reports pulled the same day,” Slade said.

 The differences really don’t matter.
 It’s the trend that counts—the upward trend.
-Bright Track is a guide to get members to where they want to go in Credit Land.
+Bright Track is a guide to get you to where you want to go in Credit Land.

-“Members should be more concerned with the direction their score is heading over time, rather than getting too concerned over the variances between different scoring models,” Slade says.
+“You should be more concerned with the direction your score is heading over time, rather than getting too concerned over the variances between different scoring models,” Slade said.
 “Bright Track provides information on why your credit score falls where it does and delivers practical ways to improve it to help you pay less and achieve financial sustainability.”

 To keep that score heading in the right direction, it’s important to:

 - Reduce your spending.